dkaslovsky/textnote/README.md

 ## **archive**
-The `archive` consolidates all daily notes into month archives, gathering together the contents for each section of a month in chronological order and labeled by the original date.
+The `archive` command consolidates all daily notes into month archives, gathering together the contents for each section of a month in chronological order, labeled by the original date.
 Only notes older than a number of days specified in the configuration are archived.

 Running the archive command